-2021 \$'000 2020 \$'000
+2022 \$'000 2021 \$'000

-Cash on hand 1 2
+Cash on hand 1 1

-Bank balances 30 103
+Bank balances 100 30

-Short-term deposits 1 5,690 5,340
+Short-term restricted cash on deposit 30 5,690

-Total cash and cash equivalents 5,721 5,445
+Total cash and cash equivalents 131 5,721

+Restricted cash on deposit 5,670 -

+Total non-current restricted cash 5,670 -

-Represents cash on deposit to support environmental rehabilitation bonds, office lease (which expired on 30 April 2021) and minor credit card facilities. \$5.67 million supports the environmental rehabilitation bond over Mining Lease 6229 required by the South Australian Government.
+- 1. Represents restricted cash on deposit to support environmental rehabilitation bonds and minor credit card facilities. - 2. \$5.67 million (2021: \$5.67 million) supports the environmental rehabilitation bond over Mining Lease 6229 required by the South Australian Government.
 The company may opt to refinance its cash backed bank guarantee facility with the Commonwealth Bank of Australia (CBA) to a debt arrangement.
-The company reinvests the funds held in this term deposit for no more than 3 months at a time with the short-term potential of this refinancing option.
+Given the decision regarding the Bird in Hand mine refusal received subsequent to the reporting date, the restricted nature of the deposits has been reclassified to a non-current asset to match the expected timing of rehabilitation.